isomerpages/enterprisesg-rice/_terms-of-website-use/Privacy Statement.md

 permalink: /privacy/
 description: ""
 ---

-This is a Government of Singapore website..
+This is a Government of Singapore website.

 When you visit this website, Enterprise Singapore may collect, handle and disclose personal information about you (“Personal Data”).
 This includes information related to you as an individual  as well as non-personal information provided by you through your use of this website.